DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7973107f-7f2a-47de-9272-186040b038b5)

-- A WORKGROUP BRIDGE (WGB) operates as a wireless client of another AP and can be used to CONNECT wired devices to the wireless network
+- A WORKGROUP BRIDGE (WGB) operates as a wireless client of another AP and can be used to connect wired devices to the wireless network
-- In the example below, PC1 does not have wireless capabilities, and also DOES not have ACCESS to wired connections to SW1
+- In the example below, PC1 does not have wireless capabilities, and also does not have access to wired connections to SW1
 - PC1 has a wired connection to the WGB, which has a wireless connection to the AP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/85cffc3f-3e76-4a55-9810-254135162a82)